Updated: Nov 17

 I know, because I didn’t have my biological father in my life (at least not until I was 24 years old and it was very short-lived.)

 I was that little girl that for many years had lots of questions and feelings of inadequacies.
 I was also that young woman that made a lot of mistakes early on and fought low self-esteem and under-achievement.

-All along, the love that I needed was always there -- it simply came in unexpected forms and at distinctive times.
-I just had to see and recognize the truth of it for myself!
+All along, the love that I needed was always there -- it simply came in unexpected forms - I just had to see and recognize the truth of it for myself!

 I don’t know where you are in life…

 If you have that wonderful earthly father that loved you from the start and is still in your life – cherish him, count your blessings and thank him today for the great job he has done!

 If your wonderful father has left this world- thank God for the time you were given together.